nickpalenchar/nickpalenchar/blog/content/projects.md

 It is available to install but is no longer being maintained and will not receive updates.

-{% neobutton role="compact" openInNewTab=true href="https://www.npmjs.com/package/goodtimer" %}NPM{% /neobutten %} {% neobutton role="compact" openInNewTab=true href="https://github.com/nickpalenchar/goodtimer" %}GitHub{% /neobutten %}
+{% neobutton role="compact" openInNewTab=true href="https://www.npmjs.com/package/goodtimer" %}NPM{% /neobutton %} {% neobutton role="compact" openInNewTab=true href="https://github.com/nickpalenchar/goodtimer" %}GitHub{% /neobutton %}

+{% /card %}

+{% card image="/images/whobuzzed.png" alt="Who Buzzed screenshot" %}

+### WhoBuzzed
+Who Buzzed is a streamlined web app that connects multiple devices, allowing users to tap a button to start a "race" and instantly display the order in which participants buzzed.
+It was used for a few "local" game nights.

+The project has been deproiritized, with no plans for deployment.

 {% /card %}